First day on the Somme: XXXV Corps

-The German artillery group around Estrées, Soyécourt and Fay attempted a systematic bombardment of the French front line on 30 June.
-The French replied with 2,000 heavy shells on one German field regiment alone, which knocked out three guns.
+The German artillery group around Estrées, Soyécourt and Fay, attempted a systematic bombardment of the French front line on 30 June.
+The French replied with 2,000 heavy shells on one German field regiment alone, that knocked out three guns.
 By the time of the attack of 1 July, German artillery on the south bank had been hit by 15,000 shells and had almost been silenced by 11:00 a.m.
 Only eight heavy batteries were available to the Germans on the south bank; at 9:30 a.m., the French barrage lifted off the German front line and three mines were blown under a redoubt at the village of Fay.
 A measure of surprise was gained, despite losses to German flanking fire from beyond the southern flank of the attack.
 Grenadier Regiment 10 had been subjected to a "torrent" of fire overnight, which had forced the German infantry to shelter in mine galleries.
 A gas bombardment was synchronised with the French infantry attack and the mine explosions at 10:00 a.m. killed many of the sheltering troops.
 By 2:00 p.m. the German defences had been overwhelmed and the garrisons killed or captured; such reinforcements as existed were moved forward to occupy the second position south of Assevillers.

 I Colonial Corps

 On the south bank, the I Colonial Corps (2nd, 3rd, 16th Colonial and the 99th Territorial divisions along with 65 heavy artillery batteries) also attacked two hours after the main assault.
-The 2nd and 3rd Colonial divisions, advanced between XXXV Corps and the river and overran the first line of the German 121st Division, holding the line south from the Somme, in fifteen minutes, taking Dompierre and Bequincourt.
+The 2nd and 3rd Colonial divisions, advanced between XXXV Corps and the river and overran the first line of the German 121st Division, holding the line south from the Somme, in fifteen minutes, taking Dompierre-Bequincourt.
 On the French left flank, Frise held out until the village was re-bombarded and then taken by a second attack at 12:30 p.m.
 The 2nd and 3rd Colonial divisions began probing 2500 m of the German second position held by the III Battalion, Infantry Regiment 60 around Assevillers and Herbécourt.
 Assevillers was captured at 4:00 p.m.
 Herbécourt was attacked from the north-west at 5:30 p.m. and captured, then lost to a German counter-attack.
 The colonial divisions took c.
 2,000 prisoners, for very few casualties.
 The attack on the south bank had advanced 2 km.